layline-io/layline-doc/docs/03-assets/processors-flow/asset-flow-javascript.md

 configured [here](/docs/assets/services/asset-service-introduction#purpose-of-services).
 These methods could be database operations, HTTP-request and whatever else Services do provide.

-Let's say your Javascript invokes a HTTP-Service which provides a method to retrieve the current Bitcoin price via a REST-Api.
+Let's say your Javascript invokes an HTTP-Service which provides a method to retrieve the current Bitcoin price via a REST-Api.
 Let's also assume that the name of the Service to be linked is `BTCService`.

 1. Add a Service Mapping by clicking on `Add Service Mapping` (1).